 in raging viruses of bigotry, their first infection…

 (Nairn 1977, 213).
-Or perhaps it was ethnic or racist discrimination (Hall 2000, 204-221; Poovey 1993, 204).
+Or perhaps it was ethnic or racist discrimination (Hall 2000, 204–221; Poovey 1993, 204).
 After all, the writings against the small Catholic Italian immigrant community in the 1890s were also couched in racist terms, describing the immigrants with “ineradicably bad…degraded habits…innate and lasting as they are” (Sponza 2006, 64).
-And yet religious overtones still provided the special color of the discrimination, in an era of growing racial thinking and coexisted with an environment of legal and political liberal nationalism.
+And yet, in an era of growing racial thinking, religious overtones still provided the special color of the discrimination, which coexisted with an environment of legal and political liberal nationalism.

-The constantly growing conflicts between the two discourses that permeated English public life in the nineteenth century were not dominant because they agreed with and complemented each other, as some believed at the time.
+The ever-growing conflicts between the two discourses that permeated English public life in the nineteenth century were not overwhelming because they agreed with or complemented each other, as some believed at the time.
 Nor did they rule each other out, as some of the literature on national identity suggests.
 Rather, the very conflicts kept both discourses alive and pivotal to the self-identification of the English polity.

-Empire – Connections and Contradictions
+Empire—Connections and Contradictions